hanspr/mi-ide/README.md

 * Multiple language support :star:
 * Auto detect file encoding, open encode and decode: UTF8, ISO8859, WINDOWS, etc :star:
 * Replace the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
 Similar to windowed editors. :star:
-* Use and abuse color to easily find the cursor, selected text, etc.
+* Use and abuse color to easily find the cursor, selected text, etc. :star:
 * Good and powerful plugin system to hack the editor to my personal needs (:+1::star:)
     - Without the need to compile or setup a complicated environment
     - Resilient to editor new versions